YOU DON’T NEED A HOUSE TO VOTE

 Q: I LIVE IN A PLACE (shelter/car/outside/boat/other) WHERE I CAN’T GET MAIL.
 CAN I VOTE?

-A: You can use the address or cross-streets of the shelter, park, vehicle, intersection or other identifiable location that you consider your current residence if you do not have a traditional residential address.
-This location will be used to determine which precinct you will vote in.
+If you do not have a traditional residential address, you can still register to vote!
+Your residential address is the physical location where you spend most of your time.
+On a voter registration form, you can use the address of a shelter or park, or the location of a vehicle, intersection, or other identifiable location that you consider your current residence if you do not have a traditional residential address.
+This location is required and will be used to determine which precinct you will vote in.

 A: If you can answer YES to each of these statements, then you are eligible to vote:

 - I will be at least 18 years old by or on Election Day.